Leadwerks/Documentation/3daabb.md

 | center | [Vec3](Vec3.md) | center position of the bounding box |
 | size | [Vec3](Vec3.md) | size of the bounding box |
 | radius | number | distance from the center of the box to any corner |

+"Axis-aligned" just means the box can't be rotated, which simplies a lot of calculations and makes them more efficient.

 To define a bounding box, we just need to specify the minimum and maximum extents of the box, and the rest will be calculated.
 The other members of the bounding box will be calculated automatically.